- Transfer Students

 Graduate Studies Guide: PhD in Sociology or Anthropology

 PhD programs in sociology and anthropology offer students a comprehensive foundation in social theory in each discipline, substantive courses in areas of research interest, and rigorous training in research methodologies, a particular strength of the Department of Sociology and Anthropology at SFU.
-The programs are designed to facilitate and support completion of the PhD within five (5) academic years (15 terms).
+The programs are designed to facilitate and support completion of the PhD within six (6) academic years (18 terms).

-Years One and Two (terms 1-6) are devoted to completion of coursework, qualifying examinations, and dissertation prospectus development and defence.
-Years Three to Five (terms 7-15) are spent conducting research and completing the dissertation.
+Years 1 and 2 (terms 1-6) are devoted to completion of coursework, qualifying examinations, and dissertation prospectus development and defence.
+Years 3 to 6 (terms 7-18) are spent conducting research and completing the dissertation.
 Graduates are well prepared to pursue academic careers, and/or to take professional positions in public, private and non-profit sectors.

 Students form a supervisory committee during their first two terms of study.
 The supervisory committee consists of a supervisor and at least one committee member.
 For PhD students, both the supervisor and at least one committee member must be research faculty (tenured or tenure-track) within the Department of Sociology & Anthropology.
 The supervisor must be in the same discipline as the one in which the student is pursuing the PhD.
 The supervisory committee may include additional members from in or outside the department.
 Students select additional committee members in consultation with their supervisor.
 Committee composition may change over the course of the student’s program.
 As with everything else, there is a form to add members to the committee or to alter its composition.